-For many players, limiting access to cash on the gaming floor is an important strategy in supporting positive play.
-For patrons whose play has become problematic, preventing high risk cash and credit transactions to fund gambling is paramount in reducing personal financial harm.
-In addition to the below measures to manage high risk financial transactions, the MGC and Licensees will continue to explore technological solutions and innovative practices to prevent high risk transactions.
+For many players, limiting access to cash on the gambling floor is an important strategy in supporting positive play.
+For patrons whose play has become problematic, preventing high-risk cash and credit transactions to fund gambling is paramount in reducing personal financial harm.
+In addition to the below measures to manage high-risk financial transactions, MGC and gaming licensees will continue to explore technological solutions and innovative practices to prevent high-risk transactions.

-- Using credit cards to finance gambling results in high fees and interest rates charged by credit card institutions and may lead to serious debt problems.
-For these reasons, credit card transactions are not allowed for the purposes of gaming. - To restrict access to cash while gambling, debit card transactions are not permitted to be initiated within 15 feet of the gaming area. - Cashless gaming systems must follow current Gaming Laboratories International (GLI) standards and obtain MGC approval.
-Until determined to be safe by the MGC, "Smart Card" technology and other cashless gaming systems enabling players to transfer money from a bank account to their players card, for the purpose of gaming, are not allowed. - Licensees are encouraged to participate in a ATM exclusion program that offers gamblers a way to block access to cash across ATMs within the gaming establishment, cash access kiosks, and booth services.
-ATM exclusion authorization forms should be widely available including at the GameSense Info Centers and player services. - Licensees must develop and implement a system of internal controls relative to the acceptance of checks presented by patrons for gaming purposes.
-These controls must comply with MGC regulations that prohibit cashing government-issued checks or third party checks other than bank issued cashier's checks or traveler's checks. - For payout wins where federal taxes must be reported, written information should be made available alerting patrons of the association between large wins and problem gambling.
+- Using credit cards to finance gambling results in high fees and interest rates charged by credit card institutions, and may lead to serious debt problems.
+For these reasons, credit card transactions are not allowed for the purposes of gambling. - To restrict access to cash during gambling, debit card transactions cannot be initiated within 15 feet of the gambling area. - Cashless gaming systems must follow current Gaming Laboratories International (GLI) standards and obtain MGC approval.
+Until determined to be safe by MGC, "Smart Card" technology and other cashless gaming systems enabling players to transfer money from a bank account to their player reward card, for the purpose of gambling, are not allowed. - Gaming licensees are encouraged to participate in any ATM exclusion programs available from their ATM or other financial service providers that offer gamblers a way to block access to cash across ATMs within the gaming establishment, cash access kiosks, and booth services.
+If the ATM provider offers such a program, ATM exclusion authorization forms should be widely available, including at the GameSense Info Centers and player service locations. - Gaming licensees must develop and implement a system of internal controls relative to the acceptance of checks presented by patrons for gambling purposes.
+These controls must comply with MGC regulations that prohibit cashing of government-issued checks or third-party checks other than bank-issued cashier's checks or traveler's checks. - For payout wins where federal taxes must be reported, written information should be made available alerting patrons of the association between large wins and problem gambling.